This post may contain affiliate links. Please see my full disclosure for details.

 You might be wondering why I chill my cookie doughs and if it really does make a difference.
 Well, the answer is yes, it really makes a world of difference!

 Allowing the dough to sit in the fridge for a minimum of 30 minutes before baking not only keeps the cookies from spreading, but it helps to develop the flavors.
-In addition, chilling the cookie dough also help give this cookie its chew as it allows the sugars in the cookie to absorb the liquids, making an almost fudge-like cookie dough.
+In addition, chilling the cookie dough also helps give this cookie its chew as it allows the sugars in the cookie to absorb the liquids, making an almost fudge-like cookie dough.
 I guarantee you, you will see the difference in the finished cookies and you will be glad this was a step you took!

 Can you freeze this cookie dough?

-Yes, you can freeze this cookie dough and most others.
-For this cookie, I suggest rolling the cookies into little balls before freezing, as they will be all ready to go when thawed.
-To thaw, simply put the frozen cookie dough in the fridge until they aren’t rock hard.
-Then, roll in sugar and bake as directed.
+- To thaw, simply put the frozen cookie dough in the fridge until they aren’t rock hard.
+Then, roll in granulated sugar and bake as directed.
 This is a super handy way to get prepared for all that holiday baking.

 Get More Cookies!